 There are more than 25 official languages in the country; many will surprise you.
 Read on.

 Languages of the Region that Total 0.75% of the World’s Population

 The five most commonly-used languages for daily life are: Zulu, Xhosa, Afrikaans, English, and Northern Sotho.
 There are 11 official languages in South Africa not counting variations in dialect or less common tongues.
 These official languages include:

 Let’s take a closer look at common languages to get to know what language services audiences in South Africa will need from you..

-English, being the native tongue of the colonists, soon became one of the official languages of South Africa..
-Not surprisingly, many residents claim English as their first language.
+English, is the native tongue of the colonists, soon became one of the official languages of South Africa… Not surprisingly, many residents claim English as their first language.
 Mastery of the common language is helping South Africa conduct business with English speakers across the globe as clients, virtual assistants, support staff, and more.